A Simple Guide to Evaluating Awards and Reports when Choosing a Software Vendor

 It is also important to note that Magic Quadrants is designed to help narrow down a vendor search, not tell a customer what vendor they should choose.

-Some reports may contain even more helpful information such as Buyers Guides and Points to Consider when buying a solution like in this IDC MarketScape report:
+Some reports may contain even more helpful information such as Buyers Guides and Points to Consider when buying a solution like in the IDC MarketScape report:

 Use the information that you gather to build the next step; narrowing down your selections.